alexgenin/ifcam_output/README.md

 # Generic indicators

+## Spatial

-Trends for generic indicators are available in the figures folder.
+Trends for spatial generic indicators are available in the figures folder.
 Current figures include 4x4 and 10x10 coarse-graining length as indicated in the file name.